-Secured business loans can be used for all types of asset purchase including premises, plant and machinery, technology improvements, working capital or purchase of materials as stock.
-There are also many specialist lenders other than the banks themselves that could provide instant cash for businesses but there may be additional fees involved and the interest rates could be higher.
+Secured business loans fund all types of asset purchases including premises, plant and machinery, technology improvements, working capital or purchase of materials as stock.
+There are also many specialist lenders other than banks that could provide instant cash for businesses.
+However, there may be additional fees involved, and the interest rates could be higher.

 What are Secured Loans?

-In all cases a loan can be secured or unsecured and this is the same for commercial business loans.
-If you have a limited company then the loan or mortgage will have a charge over an asset.
-For mortgages it will be a first charge so if the loan is defaulted in any way the finance company can sell the asset and recover their debt.
+In all cases, the loan can be secured or unsecured, and this is the same for commercial business loans.
+If you have a limited company, then the loan or mortgage will have a charge over the asset.
+For mortgages, it will be a first charge so if the loan defaults in any way, the finance company can sell the asset and recover their debt.